Library

 General Fiction大卫·考坡菲:上下卷(汉译世界文学名著丛书)

 "The Personal History of David Copperfield" (The Personal History of David Copperfield, also translated as "David Copperfield") is a novel written by the British novelist Charles Dickens.
-It was called by the author his "most beloved child in his heart".
-It was published monthly in 20 parts between 1849 and 1850.
+It was called by the author his "favorite child in his heart".
+It was published in twenty parts monthly from 1849 to 1850.
 The whole book adopts first-person narrative and incorporates many of the author's own life experiences.
 The novel tells the story of the protagonist David's life from childhood to middle age.
 Taking the birth of "I" as the source, the novel combines the sincerity and darkness of friends, the childishness and impulsiveness of love, the sweetness and triviality of marriage, and the conflicts and harmony of family members into a stream that slowly flows on the river bed of fate and eventually merges into the tolerant and magnificent sea.
 Mixed in with all kinds of characters and opportunities.
 The language is witty and interesting, showing a broad picture of Britain in the mid-19th century, reflecting Dickens's ideal that the world is full of kindness and justice.

 "The Personal History of David Copperfield" (The Personal History of David Copperfield, also translated as "David Copperfield") is a novel written by the British novelist Charles Dickens.
-It was called by the author his "most beloved child in his heart".
-It was published monthly in 20 parts between 1849 and 1850.
+It was called by the author his "favorite child in his heart".
+It was published in twenty parts monthly from 1849 to 1850.
 The whole book adopts first-person narrative and incorporates many of the author's own life experiences.
 The novel tells the story of the protagonist David's life from childhood to middle age.
 Taking the birth of "I" as the source, the novel combines the sincerity and darkness of friends, the childishness and impulsiveness of love, the sweetness and triviality of marriage, and the conflicts and harmony of family members into a stream that slowly flows on the river bed of fate and eventually merges into the tolerant and magnificent sea.
 Mixed in with all kinds of characters and opportunities.
 The language is witty and interesting, showing a broad picture of Britain in the mid-19th century, reflecting Dickens's ideal that the world is full of kindness and justice.

 战争与和平(汉译世界文学名著丛书)